25 Black Models Who Broke Barriers in the Fashion World

 Adwoa Aboah.
 Photo: Featureflash / Deposit Photos

-Her work has earned her accolades, including being named British GQ’s Woman of the Year in 2017.
-She also acts, appearing in the British television show Top Boy.
+Aboah founded Gurls Talk, a platform for young women to discuss mental health, sexuality, and other important issues.
+Her efforts have earned her recognition, including British GQ’s Woman of the Year in 2017.
+She also acts, with a role in the British TV show Top Boy.

 Chanel Iman